 ** With files provided by the Southeast Fire Centre & Province of BC

-The following activities also remain prohibited within the Boundary, Arrow, Kootenay Lake, Invermere and Cranbrook Fire Zones:
+The following activities remain prohibited in the Boundary, Arrow, Kootenay Lake, Invermere and Cranbrook fire zones, including the City of Cranbrook:

-- Category 2 and Category 3 open fires, as defined in the Wildfire Regulation
+- Category 2 open fires, as defined in the Wildfire Regulation

 - stubble or grass burning of any size